-Talladega Superspeedway lives up to its name – of all the closed-circuit motorsports facilities in the world where sanctioned auto races are hels, it is the fastest.
-Constructed by the France family’s International Speedway Corporation ten years after Daytona International Speedway, Talladega was built slightly longer at 2.66 miles and with steeper 33-degree banking which guaranteed recording-setting speeds.
-The pole speed for NASCAR’s first race in 1969 was a stunning 199.466 mph, almost 30 mph faster than the IndyCars were then lapping at Indianapolis Motor Speedway.
+Talladega Superspeedway lives up to its name – of all the closed-circuit motorsports facilities in the world where sanctioned auto races are held, it is the fastest.
+Constructed by the France family’s International Speedway Corporation ten years after Daytona International Speedway, Talladega was built slightly longer at 2.66 miles and with steeper 33-degree banking which guaranteed record-setting speeds.
+The pole speed for NASCAR’s first race in 1969 was a stunning 199.466 mph, almost 30 mph faster than the IndyCars were lapping at Indianapolis Motor Speedway at the time.

-In 1975 Mark Donohue set the world record for speed on a closed course by driving a Porsche 917-30 around Talladega Superspeedway at 221.160 mph.
+In 1975 Mark Donohue set the world closed course speed record by driving a Porsche 917-30 around Talladega at 221.160 mph.
 Donohue’s world record stood for four years before finally being broken at Italy’s 7.5-mile Nardo high-speed test facility.

-Rule changes in 1987 mean Bill Elliott’s 212.809mph lap will stand forever as teh qualifying record at Talladega and for NASCAR.
-Talladega Superspeedway is still the fastest track on the schedule – it holds the record for the fastest 500-mile stock car race at 188.354 mph; Mark Martin’s winning speed in May, 1997 – and roduces some of the most exciting finder-to-fender racing every year.
+Rule changes in 1987 mean Bill Elliott’s 212.809mph lap will likely stand forever as the qualifying record at Talladega and for NASCAR.
+Talladega Superspeedway is still the fastest track on the schedule – it holds the record for the fastest 500-mile stock car race at 188.354 mph; Mark Martin’s winning speed in May, 1997 – and produces exciting finder-to-fender racing every year.

-Talladega holds the record for most leaders in a 500-mile race (26) and most lead changes as well (75 at the start/finish line), but on the last lap, don’t ever bet against a driver named Earnhardt.
-Dale Sr. racked up an amazing ten NASCAR Sprint Cup Series race wins, and Dale Jr. already has five on his resume, including a remarkale four-in-a-row streak in 2002-3.
+Talladega holds the record for most leaders in a 500-mile race and most lead changes as well, but on the last lap, don’t ever bet against a driver named Earnhardt.
+Dale Sr. racked up an amazing ten NASCAR Sprint Cup Series race victories, and Dale Jr. captured four straight wins during the 2002-3 seasons.